By Barry Giles

 The size of each box represents the impact each category has on the sum total.
 BREEAM balances the impacts of operations across all 9 categories.
 WELL for example, focuses exclusively on “Health and Wellbeing”.

 Should you be looking for a cost-effective way to benchmark your building, find solutions to improve operations – and have a means to certification all for a registration cost of $1,000 -then BREEAM fits the bill.
+Plus, BREEAM uses independent licensed assessors that have to make a site-visit for true third-party verification.

 What makes BREEAM the green building tool of choice?

-- No pre-requisites and or Energy Star requirement
+- No pre-requisites or Energy Star requirement

 - BREEAM In-Use simple structure: it is broken down into 3 parts so you don’t have to certify a whole building – you can just choose between Asset Performance, Building Management or Occupier Management.
 Or do all three!